India’s Modi responds to dogged farmers’ protests with an unexpected move: retreat

-Supported in principle by many economists and previously suggested by the opposition, the reforms proved to be an unlikely stumbling block for Modi, who has otherwise rammed through a number of controversial measures during his seven-year tenure — and rarely apologized for his widely perceived missteps.
+Supported in principle by many economists and previously suggested by the opposition, the reforms proved to be an unlikely stumbling block for Modi, who has otherwise rammed through a number of controversial measures during his seven-year tenure — and rarely apologized for what were widely perceived to be policy missteps.

 But on Friday, he did.